 See more information for students who have been accused of sexual misconduct.

-- Will the other person get kicked out of school for this?It is one of the disciplinary sanctions that may occur.
+It is one of the disciplinary sanctions that may occur.
 If the investigation reveals that the respondent is referred to Student Conduct for a possible hearing, one of the disciplinary sanctions could include expulsion from the school.
 However, before that would occur, the respondent would be provided due process in both the investigation and the conduct hearing to ensure that everyone is being treated fairly.

-- Will the other person possibly go to jail if I make the complaint for the sexual assault?Possibly.
+Possibly.
 But this determination would be made through the law enforcement and criminal prosecution process, not the Title IX process.
 Both of these processes can go on simultaneously.
-The Title IX Coordinator can address the differences between the processes with you.
+The Equal Opportunity and Title IX Coordinator can address the differences between the processes with you.